 Once you get the meeting, keep it brief.
 A quick chat is enough to spark interest and move things forward.

 Your LinkedIn profile is your online resume.
 It’s a showcase of your professional life.
-By including a link in your message, you’re inviting the hiring manager to explore your experience in depth.
+By including a link to it in your message, you’re inviting the hiring manager to explore your experience in depth.
 Plus, it shows you’re organized and tech-savvy.

 So, drop your profile link in there, and let your experience do the talking.
 When including your LinkedIn profile link, add a custom URL for a more professional appearance.
 Also, ensure that your profile is up to date and aligns with the information in your message and resume.

-Follow up, but don’t do it too much
+Follow up, but not too much

 In the pile of messages, your initial message could go unnoticed.
 This is why a quick follow-up is great.
 Following up shows you’re interested and persistent, two qualities potential employers appreciate.
 Here’s what a short and sweet follow-up will look like: